apurvabhandari/Kubernetes/exam_prep/CKA.md

     path: "/mnt/data"
 ```
 `kubectl get pv`
-- Create pvc - it should be in bound state once pvc is been created. remeber storageClassName should be same as pv and also check for accessModes
+- Create pvc - it should be in a bound state once pvc is created.
+Remember storageClassName should be same as pv and also check for accessModes
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim